-Yogurt is a popular dairy product prepared from fermentation of milk.
-Consumed for its prebiotic, easy digesting properties since earlier times, it was thought to have originated in the Bulgarian countryside from the herders.
-Although cow's milk is employed to a larger extent in making yoghurt, it can also be prepared from buffalo, goat, sheep and soy milk to which starter culture added.
+Yogurt is a popular dairy product prepared from the fermentation of milk.
+Herdsmen of Bulgarian countryside were thought to have learnt the art of processing milk to yogurt Preparation and consumption of different types of yogurt is in prevelence unique to various culture and traditions world over.
+Yogurt use dates back to many centuris presribed for its prebiotic, and easy digesting properties.
+Although cow's milk is employed to a larger extent in processing yoghurt, it can also be prepared using buffalo, goat, sheep and soy milk to which starter culture added.

 |Fresh homemade Yogurt.|

-The milk contains disaccharide carbohydrate, lactose.
-When culture containing fermentation bacteria (Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus) added, lactose converted to lactic acid.
-When enough lactic acid is produced, the milk coagulates resulting in a thick and custard-like textured food product.
+Milk contains disaccharide carbohydrate, lactose.
+When culture containing fermentation bacteria (Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus) added, lactose converts to lactic acid.
+When enough lactic acid is produced, milk coagulates resulting in thick and custard-like textured food product.

-Fermented milk separates into two distinct parts; the curd and the whey.
-It is consumed as is after being stirred or drained.
-It must be used as soon as possible and stored in the fridge.
+Fermented milk separates into two distinct parts; curd and whey.
+It is consumed as is after stirred or drained.
+Ideally, fresh curd should be used as soon as possible, or else stored in the fridge.

-Plain yoghurt is made from whole, skimmed or non fat milk.
+Plain yoghurt is made from whole, skimmed or non-fat milk.
 Natural yogurt contains no additional flavorings in it.
-The level of fat and milk solids in the milk will affect the texture, flavor and nutritional value of the yogurt.
+The level of fat and milk solids in the milk will affect its texture, flavor and nutritional composition of the yogurt.

-Yoghurt is a low calorie dairy product.
-100 grams of plain, whole milk yoghurt holds of just 61 calories.
-Its nutritional value is almost equal to that of milk.
-Nonetheless, it contains additional probiotic compounds resulting from the fermentation process.
+Yoghurt is a low-calorie dairy product.
+100 grams of plain, whole-milk yoghurt holds just 61 calories, almost the same as that of milk.
+Nonetheless, it is richer than milk since it contains additional probiotic compounds generating from the fermentation process.

-Fresh, plain yogurt carries more protein, vitamin-D, vtamin-C, folate, phosphorus and calcium vis-à-vis for the same amount of milk it prepared with.
+Fresh, plain yogurt carries more protein, vitamin-D, vtamin-C, folate, phosphorus and calcium vis-à-vis for the same quantity of milk it prepared with.

-Fresh yoghurt contains bacteria that facilitate the digestion of lactose.
+Fresh yoghurt contains health-benefiting bacteria that facilitate easy digestion of lactose.
 Since most of the lactose turned onto lactic acid, yoghurt is more easily digested than milk.
 It has a better digestibility quotient even in people with lactose intolerance.

-Yoghurt is recommended as a prebiotic food since it contains compounds which favor growth of health benefiting bacteria in the intestines.
+Yoghurt is recommended as a prebiotic food since it contains compounds that favor growth of benefiting bacteria in the intestines.

 It contains several probiotic bacteria such as Lactobacillus delbrueckii subsp. bulgaricus, Streptococcus thermophilus, bifidobacterium bifidum which faciltate the growth of gut-friendly bacterial colony and suppress diarrhea causing agents.

-Tryptophan, the amino acid in dairy products, facilitates the production of serotonin and melatonin in the brain and if taken before bedtime, encourages sleep.
+Tryptophan, an amino acid in dairy products, facilitates the production of serotonin and melatonin in the brain, and if taken before bedtime, encourages sleep.

-Regular consumption of yoghurt helps to boost immunity and can fight against yeast infections and intestinal cancers.
+Regular consumption of yoghurt boosts immunity, and get the human body ready to fight against fungal infections and intestinal cancers.

 |Principle||Nutrient Value||Percentage of RDA|